 In recent years, digital asset management has gone from a tool only exclusive to enterprise companies to a core component in every marketing department’s tech stack.
-It’s the reason why we introduced our free product, Bynder Orbit, this year, because we believe DAM should be for everyone.

 As the demand for digital content continues to rise, and so does the need for anytime access to digital files, DAM systems have transformed from a simple file storage solution to the central hub to store, manage and share content.